top of page

 ➡️ Science:

-Science Journal: Students keep a journal to document their observations and reflections as they read additional science-themed books.
+Science Journal: Students keep a journal to document their observations and reflections while reading additional science-themed books.

 ➡️ Art: